 While the neoconservatives in Congress may want to declare War, Trump will (obviously) advocate for an increase in sanctions, with the UN pulling its weight:

 “The status quo in North Korea is also unacceptable and the council must be prepared to impose additional and stronger sanctions on North Korean nuclear and ballistic missile programs,” Trump said.

 It was a campaign promise of his all along, and this is actually already an acceptable historical military response from the President.

 And while Trump was conversing with the leaders of Japan and China specifically over North Korea, the same was not asked of Vladimir Putin.
 Instead, Merkel was contacted?

 Why Trump Phoned Merkel:

 As for Merkel, her push for the EU alliance is nearly breaking.
 Should France elect Le Pen, the EU will be finished.
-Should France not elect Le Pen, there will be extreme violence from those who feel that Le Pen was robbed of her vote (after the next impending terrorist attack).
-Trump offered her a way out, that was heavily misconstrued by the media.
+Should France not elect Le Pen, there could be extreme violence from those who feel that Le Pen was robbed of her vote (after the next impending terrorist attack), or from those emboldened by Macron’s win (from the refugees).
+Trump offered Merkel a way out, that was heavily misconstrued by the media.
 He gave her a chance to take his deal on favorable, but fair terms, a concession which won’t come lightly again.